 And they haven't even gotten close, folks.

-Well, I mean, the last lake you'd say that they're seven, but seven, depending on how they fall, seven and fifteen seats uh short.
+Well, I mean, the last lake could say that they're seven, depending on how they fall, seven and 15 seats short.

 But I think you get affected by that.

-They're out there talking about what they're gonna do the first week they get their power back.
+They're out there talking about what they're going to do the first week they get their power back.

-Um and they're even not afraid to use the word C is power when we seize power uh but if you look at the evidence, forget the polls, look at elections.
+And they're even not afraid to use the word seize power when we seize power.

 I just gave you details of what's going on in Ohio.

-Um don't don't mind to this notion that the it's just automatic because as I say, since 1995, all we've been getting is stories about how the country prefers Democrats.
+Don't buy into this notion that it's just automatic because as I say, since 1995, all we've been getting is stories about how the country prefers Democrats.

-And you get polls and you get the Democrats saying, yep, but it's uh totally a matter of time, because they think this has just been a a temporary interruption in the natural order of things, which is Democrats running everything.
+And you get polls and you get the Democrats saying, yep, it's only a matter of time because they think this has just been a temporary interruption in the natural order of things, which is Democrats running everything.

 But they're not winning.

-And they, I mean, Kerry lost by four million votes.
+And they, I mean, Kerry lost by 4 million votes.

 It wasn't.